rVnPower/pixivfe/doc/dev/index.md

 3. [Tracing and Flamegraphs](features/tracing-flamegraph.md): Explains the tracing implemented in PixivFE for both Pixiv website requests and server requests, and how to view flamegraphs for performance analysis.

 4. [User Customization](features/user-customization.md): Details potential per-user customization options for various aspects of PixivFE, including site-wide settings, novel reading preferences, artwork filtering, and search options.

+## Archive

+The Archive section contains archived documentation that may no longer be actively maintained or may contain outdated information.
+These documents are kept for historical reference and to maintain a record of past development processes and decisions:

+1. [Framework Migration](archive/framework-migration.md): Documentation of the migration from gofiber to net/http.
+This migration was completed in [release v2.8](https://codeberg.org/VnPower/PixivFE/src/tag/v2.8) (commit [1ac6f40b57](https://codeberg.org/VnPower/PixivFE/src/commit/1ac6f40b57608b1576d9e812698e95958c91c626)).

 ## Contributing